 - Where will data be available?

 The RURAL Cohort Study will deposit all appropriate phenotypic data in the NHLBI BioLINCC data repository and all genomic data in dbGaP.
 Both resources have data access policies and procedures that are consistent with the NIH data sharing policies.

 For more information on the exact location and processes for accessing shareable study data, please contact the RURAL Cohort Study Coordinating Center at the University of Texas Health Science Center at San Antonio: firstname.lastname@example.org.

 Please review the Policy prior to the request of data.
 The following is a list of the current documents and forms:

 - Dataset Request and Notice of Intent to Analyze Form

 Note: These policies and processes are subject to change based upon the growth and needs of the RURAL Cohort Study, NHLBI requests, OSMB review, and internal input.

-For additional information or assistance, please contact the RURAL Cohort Study Coordinating Center at Boston University: email@example.com.
+For additional information or assistance, please contact the RURAL Cohort Study Coordinating Center at the University of Texas Health Science Center at San Antonio: email@example.com.